1DSAG/UI5-Best-Practice/contributing.md

 * title
   * this name will be visible in the sidebar
 * permalink (only index page)
-  * between two slashes, insert the name in lowerCamelCase here again
+  * between two slashes, insert the name in ´lowerCamelCase´ here again
 * has_children
   * If the index side has children, it must be true
   * It´s also possible that children pages have children pages